shemtsai/Voriconazole-Data-Visualization-Code/README.md

 ## Purpose

-This repository aims to provide tools for the following:
+This repository aims for the following:
-- **Visualize** Voriconazole serum concentrations and dosing regimens in patients post-liver transplant.
+- **Visualize** Voriconazole serum concentrations and dosing regimens in patients pre and post-liver transplant.
-- **Understand** the relationship between Voriconazole dose and serum concentration.
 - **Examine** the distribution of serum concentration against therapeutic goals (1-4 µg/mL).

 ## Required Libraries